ivan-svetlich/data-analysis/titanic-webApp/README.md

 * [Setup](#setup)

 ## General info
-This project project uses a Support-Vector Clustering (SVC) Machine Learning model to predict passenger survival based on the stats provided by user.
+This Web App uses a Support-Vector Clustering (SVC) Machine Learning model to predict passenger survival based on the stats provided by user.

 ## Technologies
 ### This project was created with: